Bodil Mostad Olsen

 • Work

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

-This is a personal project based on a Master's program at the University of Brighton.
-The aim was initially to make a visual project based on philosophical thoughts on identity, appealing to teenagers.
-The project has then been developed into various products related to philosophers Descartes, Hume, Kant, Hegel and Sartre.
+This is a personal project stemming from my Master’s program at the University of Brighton.
+Initially, the aim was to create a visual project exploring philosophical thoughts on identity, with a focus on appealing to teenagers.
+The project evolved into various products related to the philosophers Descartes, Hume, Kant, Hegel, and Sartre.

 ••••••